mrc-ide/EpiEstim/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3871387.svg)](https://doi.org/10.5281/zenodo.3871387)
 <!-- badges: end -->

-A tool to estimate time varying instantaneous reproduction number during epidemics

-This tool is described in the following paper:
+A tool to estimate time varying instantaneous reproduction number during epidemics.
+It is described in the following paper:

 > @article{Cori2013,
  author={Cori, A and Ferguson, NM and Fraser, C and Cauchemez, S},